Written By: Chloe Wilson BSc(Hons) Physiotherapy

 Tarsal Tunnel Surgery has advanced recently and when all four tunnels of the medial ankle are released as part of the surgery, then there is a success rate of approximately 85-90%.

 There are a number of other conditions that cause pain on the bottom of the foot.
-You can find out more about these in the foot arch pain section.
+You can find out more about these in the foot arch pain and inner foot pain sections.

 Alternatively, if you don't think tarsal tunnel syndrome is your problem but you want some help working out what is causing your foot pain, visit the foot pain diagnosis section.